rohan-fa/CRUD-API/steps.md

     res.send('shoqw me');
 });
 ```
--after writing this code go to the postman and resend the request
+after writing this code go to the postman and resend the request
 and see in the terminal the output
-- now we can put (req.body) in constant as we know whats in there
+now we can put (req.body) in constant as we know whats in there

 ```
 npm install uuid

 ```
-- as we gave snow other people can have the same name so we need unique id for that
+as we gave snow other people can have the same name so we need unique id for that